axel22/scala-2d-game-editor/docs/plans/classes/illusionist.md

 Ring of Undril
 Origin: It is said that the hermit mage Undril learned this spell by following and observing fire elementals laying waste to lands in the north.
 Later, Undril had apprentices which spread knowledge of the spell throughout the lands.
 Description: Enchants an area in a ring of fire.
-Opponents that choose to remain within the ring will suffer continuous fire damage.
+Any characters that choose to remain within the ring will suffer continuous fire damage.

 Globe of Kariim
 Origin: Long ago, in the harsh deserts in the south fierce warriors ruled the lands at this time and wizardry was perceived as nothing more than a mockery done for the amusement of the crowds at town centers.
 The heads of the warrior caste were well aware that the only way to prolong their rulership was to ban wizardry and wizard guilds.
 This lasted until a wizard known as Kariim invented a powerful spell which protected him from the warriors.
 It is said that he could create an impervious globe around himself that no sword could break.
 He shared his spell with other wizards of the lands and they forged an alliance against the tyranny of the warriors.
 Wizard schools and guilds were formed throughout the lands, and balance between might and magic was once again regained.
 Kariim enjoys great respect today among the wizards of the south.